lmio/translation/docs/README.md

 The roles of the users are as follows:

 - `admin`: has full access to the Django admin interface.
-- `ISC`: manages tasks.
+- `HSC`: manages tasks.
 - `staff`: monitors translations.

-(ISC stands for International Scientific Committee.)
+(HSC stands for Host Scientific Committee.)

 ### Changing administrator user passwords